 “There’s a lot of crowd sourcing out there that’s become popular the last few years.
 People are using different online tools to get some funding.
 Our clients need someone who can help them have a good understanding of what it’s going to cost to take the product idea or concept further.
 They’ll come to us to get to that level.
 So, they need to invest a to certain point to what they can handle and then do their homework, so they know that they’re asking investors for the right amount of money.
 It seems like the ones that are more successful have ingested a certain amount of funds to get to a nice prototype and marketing video.”

 Set yourself up for success

 So Andrew got us off to a great start, but if you are new to the product development process, there’s still a lot more to unpack.
 The Minority Small Business Series is a powerhouse resource, and we are proud to have made our small contribution to the cause.
 There’s a wealth of information for the new business owner in the full webinar on the IBE channel.
+Hubspot has recently published an article on funding a startup as well as a handy checklist to define your product vision.
 Another great resource is the Catalyst process page, which spells out a bit more on what to expect when you’re ready to take the plunge.
 Of course, you can always reach out to us with specific questions.
 We love to talk innovation and are willing to help any way we can!